 If Wi-Fi turns off by itself rather than just switching networks, our guide on why Wi-Fi keeps turning off covers those specific causes.
 For issues that extend to cellular as well, the iPhone no service guide covers radio-level troubleshooting.
 If internet keeps dropping across multiple devices, see why internet keeps disconnecting for router-level causes.

-According to Tom’s Guide’s router testing, many Wi-Fi disconnection issues between iPhones and specific routers get resolved by updating router firmware.
-Check your router manufacturer’s app or admin panel for firmware updates before adjusting anything on the iPhone.
+According to Tom’s Guide’s coverage of router firmware, updating router firmware resolves a meaningful share of compatibility issues between iPhones and specific consumer routers.
+Check your router manufacturer’s app or admin panel for firmware updates before adjusting anything on the iPhone side.

 #Authentication Errors and Slow Speeds

-Authentication errors happen even with the correct password.
-Usually a router firmware update changed the security protocol.
+Authentication errors happen even when the password is correct.
+Usually a router firmware update changed the security protocol the network advertises.

 Forget the network and reconnect fresh.
 If it still fails, check whether your router is set to WPA3 Personal.
 Some older iPhones on iOS 14 have WPA3 compatibility issues.
-Switch the router to WPA2/WPA3 mixed mode to fix it.
+Switching the router to WPA2/WPA3 mixed mode resolves this in our experience.

-For more on this, see Wi-Fi authentication errors.
+For more on this, see our deep dive on Wi-Fi authentication errors.

-If speeds are the issue rather than connection failure, that’s a different problem.
+If speeds are the issue rather than connection failure, that is a different category.
 See our guide on why phone Wi-Fi is slow for speed-specific fixes.

 #Router Setup and Network Issues

 Sometimes the router is the issue, not the iPhone.
-Position it centrally, away from thick walls and microwaves.
+Position it centrally, away from thick walls, microwaves, and large mirrors.

-Log into your router’s admin panel (usually 192.168.1.1 or 192.168.0.1) and check for firmware updates.
-A router firmware update often resolves iPhone-specific compatibility bugs that no amount of iPhone-side tinkering can address, since the fix lives in the router’s network stack.
+Log into your router admin panel (usually 192.168.1.1 or 192.168.0.1) and check for firmware updates.
+A router firmware update often resolves iPhone-specific compatibility bugs that no amount of iPhone-side tinkering can address.

 Also confirm the DHCP pool isn’t exhausted.
-Large households with many devices can fill the router’s IP address pool.
+Households with many devices can fill the IP address pool.
 When that happens, your iPhone connects to the network layer but can’t receive an IP address, producing the “connected but no internet” symptom.

 #Preventing Wi-Fi Problems Going Forward

 Keep iOS updated and restart your router monthly.
-Both steps clear stale states that cause slow-creep connectivity degradation.
+Both steps clear stale states that cause slow-creep degradation in connectivity.

-Apple recommends keeping both iOS and router firmware current.
-That combination prevents most recurring issues without needing manual troubleshooting each time.
+Apple recommends keeping both iOS and router firmware current, and that combination prevents most recurring issues without manual troubleshooting each time.

-Also manage your saved networks list.
+Manage your saved networks list as well.
 Go to Settings > Wi-Fi > Edit and remove networks you no longer use. iPhones with dozens of saved networks occasionally connect to a weak cached network instead of a strong nearby one, causing mysterious drops.
-XDA Developers reports that this is a more common cause of iPhone Wi-Fi instability than most users realize.
+As XDA Developers notes in its connectivity coverage, network list bloat is an underappreciated cause of iPhone Wi-Fi instability.

 #Bottom Line

-For most iPhone Wi-Fi problems, Fix 1 through Fix 4 get the job done.
+For most iPhone Wi-Fi problems, fixes 1 through 4 close the case.
 Toggle airplane mode, restart your devices, forget and rejoin the network, and update iOS.
-If those don’t work, Reset Network Settings solves most stubborn software-level bugs.
-Hardware failure is rare but worth checking if nothing else helps.
+If those fail, Reset Network Settings (Fix 9) clears the stubborn iOS-level bugs.
+Save the trip to an Apple Store for the rare case where no Wi-Fi networks appear at all in Settings, since that’s the only symptom that truly points to antenna hardware.

 #Frequently Asked Questions